Natural Thyroid Recovery: Hypothyroidism, Hashimoto’s & Weight Loss

 • Selenium: Crucial for converting T4 (inactive) to T3 (active hormone).
 It also helps lower thyroid antibodies.

-• Vitamin D: Essential for immune modulation.
+• Vitamin D: It’s an anti-inflammatory hormone, essential for immune modulation.
 Most clients with thyroid issues test low in Vitamin D.

 • Iron & Ferritin: Required for T3 to enter your cells.
 If your iron is low, you will feel exhausted regardless of your thyroid levels.

-• Vitamin A: Helps thyroid receptors “hear” the hormonal signal.
+• Vitamin A: Helps thyroid receptors “hear” the hormonal signal and get the hormones into the cells where it should be.

 • Zinc & Iodine: The building blocks of thyroid hormone (note: iodine should be used cautiously in Hashimoto’s).